Clustering-based-undersampling-group-18/case/README.md

 * PredictionMetrics.py: This script contains several functions that can be called in MainModels.py to evaluate the performance of the model predictions

 *As we are not allowed to share any of the data we work with, we use a gitignore file to prevent all local csv files from being pushed into this public repository.*
+*For all code that contains a random component, we set the seed equal to 1234.*

 *Authors: Lucas van den Adel, Anne Jasmijn Langerak, Thijs Schrijvers, Tim van den Toorn*